 About Our Approach

-Belmont and Greater Boston patients choose Dental Restorative Group for full mouth dental reconstruction because of our:
+Our patients in Belmont, Cambridge, and the Greater Boston Area choose Dental Restorative Group for full mouth dental reconstruction because of our:

-Transparent, personalized treatment.
-Our prosthodontists invest significant time in the relationships with Belmont and Greater Boston patients and prioritize ethical, high-quality care.
+Our prosthodontists invest significant time in creating relationships with patients that prioritize ethical, high-quality care.
 We offer guidance and information so that patients make the best decisions for their needs.

-Quality.
-As prosthodontists, we focus on restoring missing and damaged teeth as well as contribute to the body of research related to this field.
+As prosthodontists, we focus on restoring missing and damaged teeth as well as contributing to the body of research related to this field.
 Often, patients turn to us to fix failed restorations that they received from other providers, and we provide treatments that are durable, natural-looking, and functional.

-If you are ready for full mouth dental reconstruction, we invite you to schedule an appointment in Belmont or Cambridge with Dental Restorative Group.
+If you are ready for full mouth dental reconstruction, we invite you to schedule an appointment at our Belmont or Cambridge offices with Dental Restorative Group.